mit-orcd/rocky8-testing-2023/Quickstart/README.md

 ## Integration with existing engaging storage and home directories

 All the nodes are part of the Engaging cluster.
 General documentation can be found at https://engaging-web.mit.edu/eofe-wiki/ .

+## Managing group access

+Permissions to access a partition can be managed from a Moira group with same name as the partition.
+Moira groups are accessed at https://groups.mit.edu/webmoira .